GaloisInc/dismantle/README.rst

   the override file even if you only need to modify a single entry in the def or class.

+* Override files may also provide entries that are not already present in the main TableGen file; in this case those entries will be added to the overall collection of TableGen records.

 Generating TableGen Files
 =========================